 Day of Tips

 Plan an activity to do early in the day.
 If your wedding is later in the day, get your groomsmen together in the morning and do something active.
-Just don’t decide that now is the time you want to be adventurous and try white water rafting the first time.
+Now is not the time to decide that you want to be adventurous and try white water rafting.
 You want to avoid ending up at the alter on crutches, or worse, not showing up at all!
 Activities like golf and fishing are a far safer choice for this day (unless you forget to bring sunscreen!).

 Another idea is to plan breakfast or lunch with the guys.
 Go to one of your favorite hangouts, try a fun local place in the area you are staying, or eat in.
 It’s important to fuel up early on because it will be easy to forget to eat as you get busy later on in the day.

 Assemble a wedding day kit.
-You’re going to get up close and personal with a lot of people between hand shakes, hugs and one very special kiss!
-Make sure to bring with you some essentials including mouthwash, breath mints, lip balm, hand cream, water and light snacks; and don’t forget sun screen, especially if your ceremony, formal portraits and other events will be held outdoors.
+You’re going to get up close and personal with a lot of people today.
+There’s hand shakes, hugs and one very special kiss!
+Make sure to bring with you some essentials including mouthwash, breath mints, lip balm, hand cream, water and light snacks.
+And don’t forget sun screen, especially if your ceremony, formal portraits and other events will be outdoors.

 Preparing for your photographer.
 Gather all your accessories in one place.
-Include items such as watch, cuff links, shoes, tie, sunglasses, groomsmen gifts, sentimental pieces, etc and put them in a pile so the detail shots can be photographed as soon as your photographer arrives.
+Include items such as a watch, cuff links, shoes, tie, sunglasses, groomsmen gifts and sentimental pieces.
+Put them in a pile so the photographer can capture the detail shots as soon as they arrive.

 After everyone is completely dressed and ready, more photos can be taken in an around the getting ready area.
-This is a great opportunity get shots of you alone as well as some interesting, fun and candid shots of you with the guys hanging out while capturing real and authentic moments of this part of your day.
-Your wedding day timeline will be planned out in advance with your photographer in order to allocate time for these photos.
+This is a great opportunity to get shots of the groom alone, as well.
+Additionally, it can be fun to capture candid shots of you with the groomsmen that are real and authentic moments.
+Your wedding day timeline will be planned out in advance in order to allocate time for these photos.

 Have fun!
 This is going to be one of the best days of your life!